Are real estate taxes the same as property taxes?

 For personalized tax help, connect with a H&R Block tax pro.
 Find an office location nearest you now.

-Do you have to pay taxes on a gift?
-Learn about gift tax exclusion rules with help from the tax pros at H&R Block.
+Do you have to include Social Security survivor benefits for your child on your taxes?
+Learn more from the tax experts at H&R Block.